ryanwakabayashi/Ovarian_Cancer/README.md

 * Should I resize images? they are over 20k pixes on length and width.
 * How do I handle different image sizes when training?
 * How do I handle different image sizes when predicting?

+Approaches:
+1. Naive - Resize input images for a CNN